 Problem Statement

 One of applicable conditions of DMVR and BDOF is that luminance coefficients and offsets for weighted prediction are not exist for both L0 and L1 reference indexes.
 However, when any luminance coefficient is not existed and some chroma coefficients are existed, the applicable conditions of DMVR and BDOF are not clear.
 Currently, there are several confusions of both WD7 and VTM-7.0.
 In WD7, the variable weightedPredFlag is set equal to ( pps_weighted_bipred_flag && !dmvrFlag ), however this condition is not considered chroma weighted prediction.
-In VTM-7.0, DMVR and BDOF support chroma weighted prediction.
+(It should be set equal to ( pps_weighted_bipred_flag && !(dmvrFlag && cIdx == 0) ), or to remove “!dmvrFlag” as ticket #803 ) In VTM-7.0, DMVR and BDOF support chroma weighted prediction.
 However, CIIP encoder does not consider chroma weighted prediction for DMVR.
 Therefore, the results between encoder and decoder are not identical when CIIP is on and chroma coefficients and offsets for weighted prediction are existed.
+(That bug has been reported as ticket #778)

 Proposal changes of specification